let4be/crusty-core/README.md

 }
 ```

-If you want to get more fancy and configure some stuff
+If you want to get more fancy and configure some stuff or control your imports more precisely
 ```rust
 use crusty_core::{
     ParserProcessor, CrawlingRules, CrawlingRulesOptions, Crawler, TaskExpander,